 The National Weather Service in Cheyenne is responsible for providing fire weather support for southeast Wyoming and portions of western Nebraska.
 Its area of responsibility covers Wyoming fire weather zones 417 through 431, and western Nebraska fire weather zones 434 through 437.
-The Cheyenne office is staffed with 13 meteorologists trained in fire weather forecasting, one of which is designated as an Incident Meteorologist Trainee (IMET(t)).
+The Cheyenne office is staffed with 10 meteorologists trained in fire weather forecasting.
 All fire weather forecasters are trained to produce all the routine fire weather products and spot forecasts.